 Melissa Beck, Executive Director

 Prior to joining EFA, Melissa was the CEO of Legal Information for Families Today (LIFT), a New York City based non-profit dedicated to enhancing access to justice for children and families throughout New York State.
 Before LIFT, she worked on criminal justice reform at the Vera Institute of Justice and the Center for Alternative Sentencing and Employment Services (CASES).
 Prior to joining the nonprofit sector, Melissa worked as an Assistant District Attorney in the Sex Crimes and Appeals Units of the Kings County District Attorney’s Office, an Appellate Counsel at the Center for Appellate Litigation, and as an Associate at the criminal defense firm of Brafman & Ross, P.C.
 Melissa has been an Adjunct Professor of Nonprofit Management at New York University’s Wagner School of Public Service and an Adjunct Professor of Women’s Studies at Fordham University.
-She is the author of numerous articles on nonprofit management and social justice issues and sits on the Leadership Council of the Support Center on Nonprofit Management.
+She is the author of numerous articles on nonprofit management and social justice issues and a playwright.
+She sits on the Leadership Council of the Support Center on Nonprofit Management and the Steering Committee of the Active Owners Working Group at Confluence Philanthropy.
 Melissa is a graduate of Hampshire College, received her JD from the Benjamin N. Cardozo School of Law, and holds a certificate in nonprofit management from the Columbia Business School.

 Christy Loper, Environment Program Officer